Gazler/gazler.github.com/source/_posts/2015-07-18-subdomains-with-phoenix.markdown

   url: [host: "subdomainer.dev"]
 {% endcodeblock %}

-We now need to update our router so it knows if a subdomain has been provided in the URL.
-Add the following to the `web/router.ex` file near the top:
+We now need to update our endpoint so it knows if a subdomain has been provided in the URL.
+Create a file `lib/subdomainer/plugs/subdomain.ex` file with the following:

 {% codeblock lang:elixir %}
+defmodule Subdomainer.Plug.Subdomain do
+  import Plug.Conn

+  @doc false
+  def init(default), do: default

+  @doc false
-  def call(conn, opts) do
+  def call(conn, router) do
     case get_subdomain(conn.host) do
       subdomain when byte_size(subdomain) > 0 ->
-        Subdomainer.SubdomainRouter.call(conn, Subdomainer.SubdomainRouter.init(opts))
+        conn
+        |> router.call(router.init({}))
-      _ -> super(conn, opts)
+      _ -> conn
     end
   end

   defp get_subdomain(host) do
-    root_host = Subdomainer.Endpoint.config[:url][:host]
+    root_host = Subdomainer.Endpoint.config(:url)[:host]
     String.replace(host, ~r/.?#{root_host}/, "")
   end
+end
 {% endcodeblock %}

-This code here overrides the [`call`](https://github.com/phoenixframework/phoenix/blob/3fc98f8b18095b6d155f5afd824f7c5e24447187/lib/phoenix/router.ex#L257) function in the router.
-This means that our code will be executed before the route matches are handled.
-This allows is to check if a subdomain is set - and if it use, use a different router.
-If no subdomain is set then it will continue to use the current router.
+This code here implements the `call/2` function expected by plug.
+This second argument we expect is the module that will be used if a subdomain is found.
+This also needs to be added to `lib/subdomainer/endpoint.ex` so that we can ensure our plug is called before the router.
+Add the following line **before** the `plug :router, Subdomainer.Router` line:

+{% codeblock lang:elixir %}
+  plug Subdomainer.Plug.Subdomain, Subdomainer.SubdomainRouter
+{% endcodeblock %}

+You will need to restart your server and start it again (with `mix phoenix.server`) every time you make a change to a file in the `lib` directory as only changes in the `web` directory do not require a reload.

 You can validate that this is working by visiting [http://subdomainer.dev:4000](http://subdomainer.dev:4000) which will still work as before, however if you visit [http://foo.subdomainer.dev:4000](http://foo.subdomainer.dev:4000) then you will see an error: